 Synth East is dedicated to celebrating the best in synthesizers and modular through hands-on interaction and live performance.
 You’ll be able to play with all sorts of electronic instruments, talk to the makers and manufacturers and experience artists playing music with their machines.

-Let me introduce it to you through the medium of video:
+Let me introduce the concept to you through the medium of video but be aware that the 2024 may do things slightly differently.

 Synth East came about through the desire of myself and Steve to perform together.
 The idea of an event came up, and we thought maybe we could put something together in the back of a pub or some other space in Norwich for a bit of a gig.
 After talking to the Norwich Synth Club and EMOM about the challenges of finding small venues in Norwich, I thought that maybe we needed to be a bit more ambitious and turn it into more than a performance.
 Maybe something along the lines of SynthFest or a ModularMeets could be possible if we could find the right partners and venue.